blackfyre/flsun.community/src/guide/README.md

   - QQ-S: Use the menu button "Adjust Z0"
   - QQ: See [https://www.youtube.com/watch?v=8pePqGybytM ](https://www.youtube.com/watch?v=8pePqGybytM)or see Appendix 2.

-## What is the stock Hot End?

-- QQ/QQ-S: It's a combination of: XCR BP6 block, mk8 nozzle, V6-clone heatsink & throat

-### Can I upgrade to E3D V6?
-Sure!
-Many people have.

-- Q5, and late-model QQ-S Pros: It's totally different; like Ender 3 (tbd)

 ## Wifi

 There are a couple of options here: